adrian88888888/AHK-Virtual-Desktop-Library/README.md

 }

 s::CallFunctionOnDesktopSwitch(false) ; stops calling OnDesktopSwitch()

-; You can use this to have your favourite programs in the desktops you want:
-; opens paint always on desktop 3 using his winClass:
-AlwaysOpenOnDesktopNumber(3,"MSPaintApp")
-; opens notepad always on desktop 1 using his winExe:
-AlwaysOpenOnDesktopNumber(1,,"Notepad.exe")

 ; to get the hwnd, class and exe easier: r::CopyActiveHwnd() ; thats it, just paste it wherever you want